Meet the Team

 For the past decade, our globally-operating team has been conducting research, perfecting our methods, and working tirelessly to expand the effort and embed crucial harm reduction initiatives into mainstream culture.
 Through diligent work and dedication, our talented team members have pushed the movement forward from all angles.

 The Bunk Police’s tremendous growth is largely due to the effort and care of these individuals working from behind the scenes.
-Our skilled personnel in web development, shipping and manufacturing, chemistry and lab analysis, social media, project management, marketing and copywriting, logistics and communication, and graphic design have all separately aided in making The Bunk Police what it is today.
 Since 2011, our original team has worked to steadily ignite a strong social media and web presence, to aid in imperative marketing initiatives, and assist in conjuring authentic, grassroots support.
 Many of these team members are still present to this day, collaborating with fresh faces to continue pushing forward.
 The organization’s success, freedom, and reputation is built from the commitment and passion of our hardworking, diverse, and motivated team.

 The Bunk Police is an organization that believes in the power of the individual, and the power of the community.
 Anyone wishing to spur change by healing a broken culture of drug misrepresentation and disempowerment can also proudly consider themselves a part of The Bunk Police—by using our kits, spreading the word, and fighting for progress and openness in their own culture and society.
 In this way and many more, we hope to embolden others by providing a sense of possibility for the future of our shared effort.